 Our site makes limited uses of cookies to store information while you move around the site.
 You can set your browser to not accept cookies.
 However, if you do this, you may not be able to use some site features because we need to record your preferences in order to give you the information you need during your visit.

 We collect, store on an on-going basis and process this information on the basis of the legitimate interest of providing you with a fully-featured and commercially viable online information service.

 These services all run automatically in the background when you visit NFCW.
 You can therefore only avoid sharing this data by ceasing to visit our site.

 Subscribers to the NFCW email newsletter service

-When you subscribe to the NFCW email newsletter service, your email address and your subscription preferences are collected on the basis of your consent.
+When you subscribe to the NFCW email newsletter service, your name, your email address and your subscription preferences are collected on the basis of your consent.

 It is then stored on an on-going basis, along with a registration source code, and processed based on a combination of consent and legitimate interest.

 We process your personal information for two purposes:

 - So that we can send you updates from the mailing lists that you have consented to join and enable you to update your preferences.